 by Barbara Waldinger

-Imagine a team of two producers, owners of a tiny gem of an opera house located in the small town of Ancram, New York, tackling the logistical feat of staging three short, site- specific plays, performed simultaneously in residents’ yards and on a baseball field, whose spectators would drive from one to the other along the winding hills of the town.
+Imagine a team of two producers, co-directors of a tiny gem of an opera house located in the small town of Ancram, New York, tackling the logistical feat of staging three short, site- specific plays, performed simultaneously in residents’ yards and on a baseball field, whose spectators would drive from one to the other along the winding hills of the town.
 Jeffrey Mousseau and Paul Ricciardi, with the cooperation of Ancram’s inhabitants, administrators and a slew of volunteers holding signs, directing traffic, setting up blankets, chairs, and benches (and providing water, bug spray, hand sanitizer and maps), successfully achieved theatrical magic with THE PLEIN AIR PLAYS, helped by a grant from the New York State Council on the Arts and some very welcome sunshine and cool breezes.

 The ever-inventive combination of Mousseau and Ricciardi, following Covid protocols with an emphasis on outdoor productions this season, have involved their community in almost every aspect of their planning: Summer Play Lab with virtual community workshops and online performances; interviews with local residents throughout the year, Crystal Radio Sessions, where the stories of local writers are read, and Real People Real Stories, in which residents become storytellers who share their experiences.
 No wonder the community flocks to see their productions—these people have been given a sense of ownership: this is their theatre.